stackrox/dev-docs/docs/getting-started/getting-started-darwin.md

 curl -L https://github.com/facebook/rocksdb/pull/7714.patch | git apply -

 CFLAGS="-I$(brew --prefix)/include" LDFLAGS="-L$(brew --prefix)/lib" make shared_lib

+# if the above doesn't work you may have to allow a few warnings by
+# CXXFLAGS="-Wno-error=deprecated-copy -Wno-error=unused-but-set-variable"

 make install-shared
 # if the above doesn't work run install-shared with sudo
 ```

 ### Verify
 If this worked (Intel or M1) properly, you'll see something like the following: